 “Um,” said Gretel slowly, “please show me first?”

 “Stupid girl!” snapped the witch.
-Mumbling and grumbling, she stepped in the oven.
-The moment the witch was inside Gretel quickly slammed the door.
+Mumbling and grumbling, she stepped inside the oven.
+The moment the witch was in, Gretel quickly slammed the door.

 "Gretel!”
 Hansel cried out.
 “You saved us!”

 The sister tried to think fast.
 “Where is that key to your cage?”
 She looked and looked.
 At last she found it at the bottom of a vase.
 She freed her brother from the cage right away.
 Then she went back to that vase.
-For what had she felt under the key?
+For what had made the vase so heavy?
 Why, the vase had precious jewels inside!